pingcap/docs-cn/migrate-from-tidb-to-mysql.md

     ]
     ```

 2. After migrating writing services to the downstream cluster, observe for a period.
-If the downstream cluster is stable, you can quit the upstream cluster.
+If the downstream cluster is stable, you can discard the upstream cluster.